-- 5.1.1.
-The Authority proposes to impose a financial penalty on SHEPD of £500,000, which it considers is reasonable in all the particular circumstances of this case.
+5.1.1.
+The Authority has decided to impose a financial penalty on SHEPD of £500,000, which it considers is reasonable in all the particular circumstances of this case.
 This is a lower figure than would have been imposed if the company had contested Ofgem's findings.
-The penalty represents 0.2% of SHEPD's total turnover and 2.6% of its connections revenue.5 - 5.1.2.
-Representations on this proposal should be sent, preferably by email, by 28 February 2011 to: Dipen.Gadhia@Ofgem.gov.uk (postal address Ofgem, 9 Millbank, London SW1P 3GE).
+The penalty represents 0.2% of SHEPD's total turnover and 2.6% of its connections revenue.

-5 Based on regulatory accounts year ended 31 March 2010.
+&lt;sup>5 Based on regulatory accounts year ended 31 March 2010.